hafizsyaqif/jackbdu.github.io/_posts/2022-1-1-daily-sketches.md

 Sketch on April 9, 2022 | Sketch on April 11, 2022 | Daily Sketch on April 15, 2022
 [ [View post on Instagram](https://www.instagram.com/p/CcI-WLZL8kO/) ] | [ [View post on Instagram](https://www.instagram.com/p/CcOY3P2rY5D/) ] | [ [View post on Instagram](https://www.instagram.com/p/CcYqJzGrRiV/) ]

-When gaps were completely eliminated, seamless gradients were formed, which gave these sketches a very natural look.
+When gaps were completely eliminated, seamless color gradients were formed, which gave these sketches a very natural look.
 Afterwards, I also experimented with using Perlin noise to generate more organic shapes and overlapping shapes by different amounts.

 ![Two light purple blue shells slightly-twisted around each other](/media{{ page.url }}20220417-two-animated-purple-shells-still.jpg) | ![Two intertwined shell-like structures in color gradient, from white near their center to navy, then red orange near the edges](/media{{ page.url }}20220421-animated-red-to-blue-flower-still.jpg) | ![Five interwined curly pedals in a repeating color gradient, from orange, to white, to blue, and then back to orange](/media{{ page.url }}20220424-animated-colorful-flower-still.jpg) |
 :----------: | :----------: | :----------: